Travel guide

 3. Check if it says "included," "zone 1," "daily pass," or if a price per MB appears.

-4. Note the cost per day or per megabyte and your bundle limit.
+4. Note down the cost per day or per megabyte and your bundle limit.

 Also activate a consumption alert if your company offers it.
-A spending limit warns you before your bill skyrockets.
-And if you want to be completely safe, our guide on how to avoid roaming has the complete step-by-step checklist.
+A spending limit will warn you before your bill skyrockets.
+And if you want to be extra safe, thoroughly review what data roaming is and how the safety cutoff is activated where required by law.

 How much you can spend without realizing it

 Much more than you imagine.
-If your plan does not include the United Kingdom and you forget to deactivate data, your phone will continue to connect: maps, messaging, backups, and videos consume data without you touching anything, and each megabyte outside of your bundle can cost several euros.
+If your plan doesn't include the UK and you forget to turn off data, your phone will keep connecting: maps, messaging, backups, and videos consume data without you touching anything, and each megabyte outside your bundle can cost several euros.

 Imagine a long weekend in London.
-You use Google Maps to navigate the subway, send photos via WhatsApp, watch a couple of videos at the hotel, and leave your email syncing.
-Without a bundle covering the UK, this can easily amount to hundreds of megabytes per day.
+You use Google Maps to navigate the tube, send photos via WhatsApp, watch a couple of videos at the hotel, and leave your email syncing.
+Without a plan that covers the UK, this can easily be hundreds of megabytes a day.
 With extra-community rates, we're talking about a significant shock on your next month's bill.

 "Ghost" consumption is the real danger: apps that update in the background consume data even if your phone is in your pocket.